 No ifs, ands, or buts: Wearing SPF regularly is crucial.
 We’ve all heard the excuses that range from “but it’s not sunny out!” (we’ve dispelled that one) to “I was born with a natural tan, I don’t need SPF!” to “sunscreen makes me breakout!”

 Listen, we get it.
 Greasy, oily sunscreen feels gross on your face.
-But trust us when we say that there are dozens of professionally backed, well-formulated SPFs that can protect your skin without making your face feel slimy.
-(Case in point: SLMD’s Daily Moisturizer with SPF 15.)
+But trust us when we say that there are dozens of professionally backed, well-formulated SPFs that can protect your skin without irritating it.

 So it’s not true that people with acne can’t wear sunscreen?

 No!
 In fact, it’s very far from the truth.
 When exposed to infrared heat from the sun, acne flares up even more.
 The heat is damaging and can irritate your skin.
 In other words, that longtime myth you’ve heard about letting your acne dry up in the sun?
 Entirely false.

 The other important thing to note: Sun exposure darkens pigmentation.
 Those acne scars you’ve been trying to get rid of will only get worse if you let them soak up the sun unexposed.
 Why?
 Because the sun encourages melanin production (this is how and why we tan) and scars and pigmentation are just a buildup of extra melanin.

 So how do I find the right sunscreen for my acne-prone skin?!